The Advent Wreath

 CaroleAH

-3921 Up Votes
+4011 Up Votes

 I live in North Yorkshire and I am happily retired after working nearly 40 years for the NHS – initially in A&E reception and then as a Practice Manager for a surgery in Leeds.
-I am an active member of my local U3A – on the committee and a member of various groups including a Book Group, Singing for Fun, Gardening and Science & Technology to name just a few.
+I am an active member of my local U3A – and a member of various groups including a Book Group, Singing for Fun, Gardening and Science & Technology to name just a few.
 I love photography – mainly landscapes, seascapes, architecture, especially churches and cathedrals, and plants.
 My cameras tend to stay on fully automatic because my mind goes blank when the experts start talking about depth of field, white noise - what is that all about for heaven's sake, and other technicalities!
 I am also interested in genealogy and have compiled many family trees for relatives and those for the men commemorated on the local war memorial – that was an interesting project for 2014 and updated in 2018; not sure that I shall be around for 2045 to update the WW2 details!

 If you enjoyed reading this, show your appreciation to the author with a thumbs up!